Price of metric universality in vector quantization is at most 0.11 bit: Main results and discussion

 To make the comparison easier to interpret, we will phrase it in terms of rate overhead (of our codebook) compared to $\Sigma_X$-fine-tuned optimal codebook.
 Specifically, for a fixed spectrum $\lambda = \diag(\lambda_1, \dots, \lambda_n) \succeq 0$ and a distortion level $\Dstar$, let $\RRwf(\lambda, \Dstar) = \Rwf(\lambda, t)$ be the minimum oracle rate achieving $\Dwf(\lambda, t) = \Dstar$ (see Eq.~\eqref{eq:wf_cruve}), and let $\RRrc(\lambda, \Dstar) = \Rrc(\lambda, T)$ be the minimum random-coding rate achieving $\Drc(\lambda, T) = \Dstar$ (see Eq.~\eqref{eq:rd_rc_G_intro}).
 The difference $\RRrc(\lambda, \Dstar) - \RRwf(\lambda, \Dstar)$ is the rate overhead incurred by using a universal decoder $g$ that is agnostic to the covariance matrix $\Sigma_X$ with $\spec(\Sigma_X) = \lambda$.

-Our second main result shows that this overhead is uniformly small: for any distortion $\Dstar \in \sqb{\delta, 1 - \delta}$ with $\delta = 0.005$ (chosen arbitrarily to verify numerical claim in a stable way), the gap is bounded by at most $0.11$ bits per entry.
-We remark that the proof depends on validity of the numerically verified Claim~\ref{claim:numerical}.
-Specifically, we derive precise expressions for $\RRrc(\lambda, \Dstar) - \RRwf(\lambda, \Dstar)$ that depend on $\lambda = \spec(\Sigma_X)$ and $\Dstar$ and prove that the spectra achieving the maximum gap have at most $5$ distinct eigenvalues.
-We then confirm the $0.11$ bound for such spectra numerically: see Fig.~\ref{fig:worst_gap} for the worst-case rate gap found at each $R = \RRrc(\lambda, \Dstar)$ in the numerical sweep of Claim~\ref{claim:numerical}.
+Our second main result in Theorem~\ref{thm:worst_case} shows that this overhead is uniformly bounded by 0.11 bit.
+Specifically, we derive precise expressions for $\RRrc(\lambda, \Dstar) - \RRwf(\lambda, \Dstar)$ that depend on $\lambda = \spec(\Sigma_X)$ and $\Dstar$ and prove that the maximum gaps occur at the spectra with at most $2$ distinct eigenvalues and vanishing distortions (see Fig.~\ref{fig:worst_gap} for the worst-case rate gap found at each $R = \RRrc(\lambda, \Dstar)$).
 See Sec.~\ref{sec:worst_case} for the full proof.